Privacy Policy

 since May 25, 2018, the General Data Protection Regulation (GDPR) has been in force.
 It standardizes how companies in the European Union handle and process personal data.

-As a result of the GDPR coming into effect, we are obliged to inform our customers about the regulation and to offer you the option of concluding a data processing agreement (DPA) with us.
+As a result of the GDPR coming into effect, we are obliged to inform our customers about the regulation and to offer you the option of concluding a Data Processing Agreement (DPA) pursuant to Art.
+28 GDPR with us where required.

-In addition, we offer you transparency regarding how and for how long your data is stored with us.
+In addition, we provide transparency regarding which data is processed, for which purposes, on which legal basis, and for how long such data is stored.

 What changes for me as a customer of menkiSys Networks e.U.?